+It's also a great make-ahead dish because the flavors slightly intensify as it chills.
 So it's a great choice for take-along lunches, picnics, potlucks, meal prep, BBQs, gatherings, etc.

 Customizing

 Avocado: Top with creamy avocado chunks right before serving.
-This is fantastic as well!
+This is fantastic as well.

 For more inspiration, also browse all vegan salad recipes or 15 minute recipes.

-Edamame Corn Salad with Lemon Dressing
+Edamame Corn Salad (Easy!)

 Ingredients